coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

   - Could we just instruct people to give us info?
     - Have it somewhere nicely submitted?
 - How to deal with late registrants?
-  - should they get zoom link or only HackMD?
+  - Should they get zoom link or only HackMD?
     - If not we should take those options away from the registration form.
 Maybe have a last minute registration form as a separate one
-- Consider adding EG to Indico managers :grin:
+- Consider adding others who are helping to Indico (our registration system) as managers :grin:

 ### Workshop format
-- most participants were interested in the Git part and after the Git lessons the interest was smaller
+- Most participants were interested in the Git part and after the Git lessons the interest was smaller
-- large no-show rate (over 50%)
+- Large no-show rate (over 50%)
 - maybe this is too big for the resources/time that we have or don't have or maybe the task distribution was not clear/visible
 - learners not that motivated in joining the Otaniemi in-person (daily decreasing numbers)
 - is September too crowded with other events?